uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T0/Zeero.md

 Alpha requires a bit of training
-Beta is never achieved by most people and requires lots of hard training Epsilon is rare af and requires about 40 years of training to get Gamma functions are exceptionally powerful but are useless if a non-chaotic space even just exists
+Beta is never achieved by most people and requires lots of hard training Epsilon is rare af and requires about 40 years of training to get
 ___

 ### Personality